nathan-wick/sous-chef/README.md

 | **Monthly Operating** | $5               | $5             | $5         |
 | **Monthly API Fees**  | $1               | $4             | $6         |

-(as of November 2025)

-#### 🤔 Why So Affordable?
+#### Why So Affordable?

 API LLM providers can offer services at costs that self-hosting cannot beat for the following reasons:

 - **Economies of Scale**.
 Providers run massive inference clusters serving thousands of customers simultaneously.
 - **Competition**.
 The API LLM market is competitive, and providers strategically set prices to gain market share.

-#### 🕵️‍♂️ Data Privacy
+#### Data Privacy

-If sending code to an external service concerns you, here's why Code Reviewer's approach is designed with security in mind:
+If sending code to an external service concerns you, here's why Sous Chef's approach is designed with security in mind:

 - **Minimal data exposure**.
-Code Reviewer sends only the specific lines that changed.
+Sous Chef sends only the specific lines that changed.
 Each file is reviewed in a separate request, making it practically impossible for anyone to reconstruct your codebase from fragmented patches scattered across isolated API calls.
 - **You stay in control**.
 Exclude sensitive files, directories, or patterns entirely.
-If certain code should never leave your environment, Code Reviewer will never send it.
+If certain code should never leave your environment, Sous Chef will never send it.
 - **Zero retention**.
 Most providers offer Zero Data Retention (ZDR) to prevent any training from, or storage of, your data.
 With ZDR, code is processed in memory and immediately discarded.
 - **Verified security**.
 Leading providers maintain SOC 2 Type II and ISO 27001 certifications, which require ongoing third-party security audits.
 - **Legal and financial incentives**.
 Leading providers have multi-billion-dollar valuations at stake.
 A single data breach or misuse scandal would be catastrophic for their business.